mramshaw/Alexa-Stuff/README.md

 looks worthwhile.

 [It took eight calendar days to get my first Alexa skill certified.
 But that skill, resubmitted later with a few minor improvements, only took a day or so to get re-certified.]

+UPDATE: Amazon now posts a certification results ETA on their developer console (for a skill submitted April 12, 2019 they are advising April 30, 2019 - which is 18 days, or 12 business days.
+So certification has gotten lengthier over the years.
+Even so, I expect my skill - which has 9 language variations - will be either certified or rejected in a matter of days).

 #### Monitoring and Versioning